 Longing for the South of France.
 A proper road trip through this part of the country has been on our wish list for what feels like an eternity.
 Is it the lavender fields?
 The mountain villages of Provence?
 The coastal roads of the Côte d’Azur?
-After two weeks “on the road” we would say that it’s definitely the scenic variety, which makes the South of France so special.
+After two weeks “on the road” we would say that it’s definitely the scenic variety, which makes a road trip through South of France so special.

 One day we could be enjoying the idyllic houseboat in the Camargue, the next day we could be stumbling across the market of L’Isle-sur-la-Sorgue.
 The South of France can be full of stereotypical spots (such as the Provence) as well as surprises.
 Would you have ever imagined that South of France also has spectacular canyon landscapes??

-In this blog article, we will briefly describe the individual stops of our two-week road trip through South of France.
+In this travel guide, we will describe the itinerary of our two-week road trip through South of France.
 At the end of the article you will find useful tips for planning your trip as well as a map with the most important places in our itinerary.
 Wanderlust guaranteed!

-1. Two Week Route in South of France
+1. Two Week Road Trip in South of France: Our Itinerary

 Our road trip through southern France starts at the airport in Toulouse.
 The city is said to be charming – unfortunately, we didn’t stop here due to time constraints and headed straight to Carcassonne in the Départment Aude.
 The medieval fortified city of Carcassonne is the most visited destination in the region and we think rightly so!
 Our road trip then continued on to Narbonne – the pretty French town on the Canal de la Robine captivated us immediately.